everlytic/push-notifications-documentation/push/web/readme.md

-# Everlytic Push Web SDK
+# Push Web SDK
-This is the Web version of Everlytic's Push Notification SDK.
-It enables your website to serve Everlytic's Push Notifications to your user base.
+This is the Web version of our Push Notification SDK.
+It enables your website to serve Push Notifications to your user base.

 You can find the source code [here](https://github.com/everlytic/push-notifications-sdk-web)